 Total Miles: 7.7

 Like many outdoor enthusiasts, I’ve dreamed of hiking the Pacific Crest Trail.
 I never really envisioned myself doing the whole thing at once, rather tackling sections bit by bit.
-One larger goal however, was hiking all of Oregon in one continual stretch, and that is exactly what I accomplished this summer!
+One larger goal however, was hiking all of Oregon in one continual stretch, and that is exactly what I accomplished the summer of 2020!
 My partner, Carl bought me an Oregon PCT hiking book for Christmas last year (perhaps a little 2020 foreshadowing), and I found myself thumbing through the pages in early June.

 I sat down and read the PCT book cover to cover, and discovered if I go the absolute slowest route outlined in the book, I could complete it in six weeks.
 That is a big commitment!
 It would be a long time away from my family, especially my four-year-old who seems so little still.
 Carl assured me he could hold down the fort.
 I knew he could, but it seemed like I was asking so much, and leaving for so long felt incredibly selfish.
 He also said he would try to meet me along the trail a few times so our son could see me during the six-week adventure, easing my worries that it was just too much time away.